WORKING WITH FAITHS

 Around the world, faith groups have immense influence socially, educationally, politically and culturally, both at national and local levels.
 This influence, combined with their spiritual insight and commitment, makes them one of the most powerful agents for social change in civil society.

 Each faith has its own distinctive history and teachings, and its own unique relationship with the natural world.
-See below to find out more about the basics of each faith's history, beliefs and teachings on nature.
-Each section covers the major conservation themes of Habitat, Species and Footprint as well as links for further information.
+See below to find out about some of the key groups supporting or documenting the work of faiths on conservation.
+And learn more about each faith's history, beliefs and teachings on nature; each section covers the major conservation themes of Habitat, Species and Footprint as well as links for further information.

 'I was part of the generation that made the choice – the horrendous strategic blunder – of situating ourselves outside the institutions of faith.
 Now we have a chance to repent of, and reform from, that error.'